brokenlander/AlphaBuffet/README.md

 - Optimizer: AdamW 8-bit

 ### Chat Template
-- Using Phi-4 template formatting with instruction-response pairs
+- Using ChatML format for instruction-response pairs
 - Training focused on response generation only, masking instruction tokens to preserve the model's instruction-following capabilities

 ## Model Quantization